.webp)

 Also, most DJs will have a play if possible, an I must play, and a do not play list.
 Make sure you communicate what type of music you would like your DJ to play and what type of music you would like him to stay away from.
 When it comes to different genres and styles of music the more communication that you have with your DJ the better off your overall experience will be.

-You probably don’t want to pick out all the music that the DJ is going to play.
-You want to give them some flexibility and freedom.
+You probably do not want to pick out every single song the DJ is going to play.
+Give them some flexibility.
 They are the professionals after all.
-But make sure to give enough input so they know what kind of direction you want during different parts of the evening.
-You’ll be picking out most of songs for the reception and the ceremony and a portion of the dance party.
-But trust your DJ to fill in the rest of the songs and take requests from guests to make sure that your event is successful.
+But provide enough direction so they know what kind of atmosphere you want during different parts of the evening.
+Trust your DJ to fill in the gaps and take requests from guests to make sure your event is a success.

 It’s important to communicate which songs you want cut down and where you would like them to cut down so that you guys are on the same page on the wedding day and you’re not standing in the middle of the dance floor waiting for the song to end.
 A typical slow dance at a wedding should be anywhere between 1 to 3 minutes long so don’t let the length of a song determine which one you choose for the special dances.